grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 >[0 4 0 0 7 1 0 2 6 ]

 After some analysis it seems that the problem is caused by the difficulty of this matrix.
 We didn't implement the "guess and test method".   (**SOLVED**)
 3. testBug3 - matrix "Grid 07" not solvable.
-Need to add the algorithm to make "guessing".
+Need to add the algorithm to make "guessing". (**SOLVED**)